Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 On his way to fight Spain, Napoleon and his troops were forced to cross the Garonne River on shaky wooden rowboats and barges, a precarious and not very pleasant experience.
 This not only delayed the war effort, but wasn't quite the grand entrance Napoleon was accustomed to making into a city.

-It wasn't an easy build but finally, in 1822, the bridge was up, although Napoleon wouldn't live to see it, having died on the faraway island of Saint Helena the year before.
+Finally, in 1822, the bridge was up, although Napoleon wouldn't live to see it, having died on the faraway island of Saint Helena the year before.

 Locals, by the way, insist that the bridge's 17 arches reflect the 17 letters of Napoleon Bonaparte's name.
 Apparently not.